 All employees must report absences from duty through the District's Automated Substitute System and must follow absence reporting requirements of their supervisor.
-Absences can be reported to the Automated Substitute System either by telephone (469-713-3518) or online (lisd.eschoolsolutions.com)
+Employees are required to complete the Request for Planned Absence form and submit the form to their supervisor for approval or denial.
+Absences can be reported to the Automated Substitute System either by telephone (1-800-942-3767) or online (www.aesoponline.com).